MonashSmartStructures/ospgrillage/_sources/rst/ModelTemplates.rst.txt

 Joint offsets are linked via a rigid link.
 Information for joint offsets can be found in `OpenSeesPy`'s `geomtransf <https://openseespydoc.readthedocs.io/en/latest/src/LinearTransf.html>`_

+Table 1 outlines the specific variables of :func:`~ospgrillage.osp_grillage.create_grillage` for beam link model.

+.. list-table:: Table: 1 Input arguments for shell hybrid model
+   :widths: 50 50
+   :header-rows: 1

+   * - Keyword argument
+     - Description
+   * - `beam_width`
+     - width of the beam/longitudinal members - this is needed for *ospgrillage* to define the offset distance in z direction
+   * - `web_thick`
+     - thickness of web - this is needed for *ospgrillage* to define the offset distance in z direction
+   * - `centroid_dist_y`
+     - distance in y direction to offset longitudinal members (exterior,interior main beams)

 .. note::
     As of release 0.1.0, `OpenSeesPy` visualization module ops_vis is unable to visualize the joint offsets.